Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - `"normal"`: Normal sound, used for player key press triggers and AI normal state
   - `"surprise"`: Surprise sound, used for AI surprise state
   - `"death"`: Death sound, used for AI death state
+  - `"idle"`: Idle sound, used for automatic playback by non-player characters (AI characters and pets)
   - Can contain multiple tags, indicating the sound can be used in multiple scenarios
   - Defaults to `["normal"]` when no tags are specified